MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 ```python
 result.diagram.time
 ```

 :::image type="content" source="../media/resource-estimator-time-diagram.PNG" alt-text="Diagram showing the number of T factory invocations during the runtime of the algorithm.
 There's also a table with the breakdown of the number of T factory copies, number of T factory invocations, T states per invocation, etc.":::

-Since the T factoy runtime is 57 microsecs, the T factory can be invoked a total of 54 times during the runtime of the algorithm.
-One T factory produces one T state, and to execute the algorihtm you need a total of 800 T states.
+Since the T factory runtime is 57 microsecs, the T factory can be invoked a total of 54 times during the runtime of the algorithm.
+One T factory produces one T state, and to execute the algorithm you need a total of 800 T states.
 Therefore, you need 15 copies of the T factories executed in parallel.
 The total number of T factory copies is computed as $ \frac{\text{T states} \cdot \text{T factory duration}}{\text{T states per T factory} \cdot
 \text{algorithm runtime}}=\frac{800 \cdot 57,200 \text{ns}}{1 \cdot 3,161,600 \text{ns}}=15$.
 Note that in the diagram, each blue arrow represents the 15 copies of the T factory repeatedly invoked 54 times.

 > [!NOTE]